 This delicious wild salmon with mango salsa is a go-to in my kitchen.
 Ready in under 15 minutes, it’s perfect for a weeknight, despite the fact it’s fancy enough for a dinner party.

 Wild Salmon vs Farmed Salmon

 I typically get wild salmon from Whole Foods, or you can buy frozen in bulk from an online source like Vital Choices.
-If using frozen (which is a great and economical choice!) be sure to thaw completely by letting it sit in refrigerator overnight or using this quick thaw method using a bowl of cold water.
+If using frozen (which is a great and economical choice!) be sure to thaw completely by letting it sit in the refrigerator overnight or using this quick thaw method using a bowl of cold water.

 - 1 mango peeled, pitted, and diced

 - 1 cup jicama diced (Or substitute cucumber)

 - 1/2 cup grape tomatoes or cherry tomatoes quartered

 - 1 Tbsp. serrano chile or jalapeno diced, more or less depending on heat tolerance

 - 1 lime juice only, 2 Tbsp or more to taste